When righteous men do rejoice, there is great glory: but when the wicked rise, a man is hidden.

 The Roman Empire, and then the Roman Catholic Church, combined to persecute the churches and saints of Jesus Christ.
 Millions were tortured and killed by this beastly kingdom that was, that was not, and yet was.
 (Rome was, Rome was destroyed, and Rome revived as the RCC.)
 God’s saints found safety by hiding in wilderness places in Asia, North Africa, Italy, France, Bohemia, and Wales (Dan 7:15-28; Rev 12:13-17; 13:1-18; 17:1-18).
 Consider how even Paul hid his warning about the Caesars and popes under veiled language about the man of sin and the restraining power (II Thess 2:1-12).

 Because you cannot see very many righteous men when wicked rulers are in authority does not mean there are not any.
 They have chosen to hide from, rather than expose themselves to, the risk of persecution and the prevailing political winds.
-Elijah once thought he was the only righteous man left in Israel under the reign of Ahab and Jezebel, but God assured him that He still had 7000 righteous men (I Kgs 19:18; Rom 11:4).
+Elijah once thought he was the only righteous man left in Israel under the reign of Ahab and Jezebel, but God assured him that He still had 7000 righteous men there (I Kgs 19:18; Rom 11:4).

 The world is pushing legislation and popular opinion against Bible Christianity.
 Laws are being drafted to classify Bible preaching as a hate crime.
 The Koran is allowed, but not the Bible or Christian prayer.
 Christians are hiding by schooling their children at home or in Christian schools, avoiding public discussion of Bible morality and righteousness, seeking to move to the country, isolating themselves from community interaction, and/or not running for public offices.
 The political trends are costing the nation its best citizens.